-Although it is summer again, the evenings are getting longer and the central focus is on your tan, we are reminding landlords, letting agents and estate agents to focus their attention on their safety when conducting property viewings.
+Although it is summer again, the evenings are getting longer, we are reminding landlords, letting agents and estate agents to focus their attention on their safety when conducting property viewings.

 The necessity for landlords to consider their safety is more important than you may think.
 According to research conducted by the National Landlords Association (NLA), 31% of landlords have been verbally abused by a tenant, while 5% of landlords have been physically abused by a tenant.